Jump to

 Elective Time

 Fellows are encouraged to pursue electives with other sections within the department.
 Time available is dependent on the availability of the accepting service.
-Rotations taken by former fellows include diagnostic neuroradiology, interventional spine, and breast radiology.
+Elective rotations taken by former fellows include neuroradiology, interventional spine, and breast imaging.

 MSK fellows are welcome to pursue internal moonlighting opportunities in Acute Care Imaging outside normal work hours.